PranayKr/Self-Driving-Car-Projects/WriteUp_Report.md

 needs to predict the value of the lable "Steering Angle".
 The summary of the values of all the 4 parameters provided along the Images Feed (corresponding to 3 cameras):
 1) The Steering Angle measurements range between -1 to 1
-2) The Throttle measurments range between 0 to 1
+2) The Throttle measurements range between 0 to 1
-3) The Brake measurments all happen to be 0
+3) The Brake measurements all happen to be 0
 4) The Speed measurements range between 0 to 30

 Efforts were made to develop such a ConvNet Model and improvise on its efficiency and accuracy by trying the below mentioned details